sibinpthomas/Learning-Kannada-App/Iteration_Plan.md

 * Sound to be represented as near equivalent English symbols i.e. ASCII compatible proprietary representation.
 * Learning mode only in this iteration
+* Graphemes to be displayed using images for each grapheme
 * Graphemes supported in this iteration -
   * vowels
   * simple consonants